robermaps/esmapbot/README.md

 ## New features
-Changes from source coude at [original repo](https://github.com/matt-dray/londonmapbot):
+Changes from source code at [original repo](https://github.com/matt-dray/londonmapbot):

-* Coordinates are now taken from a randomly generated point inside Spain's terrestrial boundary limits stored in a geojson file.
+* Coordinates are now taken from randomly generated points inside Spain's terrestrial boundary limits stored in a geojson file.
-* Zoom level randomness was added to image petitions
+* Zoom level randomness was added to image requests
 * Inverse geocoding of coordinates to get adresses.
 A predefined message substitute null values returned from the API.
 * The location link now redirects to Google Maps instead of OpenStreetMap
-* Resolution has been changed to 600 x 900 for a better mobile experience
+* Image size request has been changed to 600 x 900 for a better mobile experience